Complementary Modules of Weierstrass Canonical Forms: Complementary module of

 and

-\end{proposition}
+\end{Proposition}

-\begin{proof} The former statement is asserted from the previous lemma, whereas the latter two relations on $H_X^\fc$ and $\BH_X^\fc$ proved by Lemma \ref{2lm:NSG1} noting $\wt(\hfy_{\fe_i})=-\hfe_i=-(d_h-\fe_i)$ due to (\ref{2eq:hfe}) and $\fe_0 =0$. \end{proof}
+\begin{proof}The former statement is asserted from the previous lemma, whereas the latter two relations on $H_X^\fc$ and $\BH_X^\fc$ proved by Lemma~\ref{2lm:NSG1} noting $\wt(\hfy_{\fe_i})=-\hfe_i=-(d_h-\fe_i)$ due to~(\ref{2eq:hfe}) and $\fe_0 =0$. \end{proof}

-\section{W-normalized Abelian differentials $\bH^0(X, \cA_X(*\infty))$}
+\section{W-normalized Abelian differentials $\boldsymbol{\bH^0(X, \cA_X(*\infty))}$}

-Following K. Weierstrass \cite{WeiWIV}, H. F. Baker \cite{Baker97}, V.M.
-Buchstaber, D.V.
-Leykin and V.Z.
-Enolskii \cite{BEL20}, J.C.
-Eilbeck, V.Z.
-Enolskii and D.V.
-Leykin \cite{EEL00}, we construct the Abelian differentials of the first kind and the second kind $\bH^0(X, \cA_X(*\infty))$ on $X$ for the hyperelliptic curves and plane Weierstrass curves (W-curves).
-We extend them to more general W-curves based on Proposition \ref{2pr:phi_hi}.
+Following K.~Weierstrass \cite{WeiWIV}, H.F.~Baker \cite{Baker97}, V.M.~Buchstaber, D.V.~Leykin and V.Z.~Enolskii~\cite{BEL20}, J.C.~Eilbeck, V.Z.~Enolskii and D.V.~Leykin~\cite{EEL00}, we construct the Abelian differentials of the first kind and the second kind $\bH^0(X, \cA_X(*\infty))$ on $X$ for the hyperelliptic curves and plane Weierstrass curves (W-curves).
+We extend them to more general W-curves based on Proposition~\ref{2pr:phi_hi}.

 We consider the Abelian differentials of the first kind on a general W-curve.
-Due to the Riemann-Roch theorem, there is the $i$-th holomorphic one-form whose behavior at $\infty$ is given by
+Due to the Riemann--Roch theorem, there is the $i$-th holomorphic one-form whose behavior at $\infty$ is given by

-where $N^\fc(i) \in H_X^\fc$ $(i=1, 2, \ldots, g)$ ($N^\fc(i) <N^\fc(i+1)$), and $t$ is the arithmetic local parameter at $\infty$.
+where $N^\fc(i) \in H_X^\fc$, $i=1, 2, \dots, g$, $N^\fc(i) <N^\fc(i+1)$, and $t$ is the arithmetic local parameter at~$\infty$.
 We call this normalization the {\emph{W-normalization}}.
 Similarly we find the differentials or the basis of $\bH^0(X, \cA_X(*\infty))$ associated with $\BH_X^\fc$.